-It's an implementation of Genetic Programming whereby random programs (individuals) represented by tree shaped S-Expressions are interpreted using recursive descent.
-A global integer "max_duration" acts like a timer ticking off nodes as the are encountered ( interpreted ) and when it hits zero the individual's interpretation needs to abort and perform a return to the top of the recursion with one control branch that should unwind stack no matter how deep, and drop the stack content to the point at which the top level recursive call is made.
+It's an implementation of classical (Koza style) Genetic Programming whereby random programs (individuals) represented by tree shaped Lisp S-Expressions are interpreted using recursive descent.
+A global integer "max_duration" acts like a timer ticking off each encountered ( interpreted ) node and when it hits zero the individual's interpretation (execution) needs to abort and perform a return to the top of the recursion with one control branch that should unwind stack no matter how deep, and drop the stack content (and any orphaned artifacts) to the point at which the top level recursive call is made.
 As mentioned, this is very easy to do with C using setjmp / longjmp or C++ try / catch / throw. ( of course with these languages much of the cleanup work (i.e garbage collection) is up to the code author to implement.

 I see there is an experimental crate for using setjmp/longjmp

 However I'm dubious about the disclaimer on needing to expect undefined behavior.